 Wild Mouse: This is one of the only three remaining authentic wooden wild mouse rides in the world.
 The number of twists and turns and exhilarating bends are almost endless.
 Recommended for the strong-hearted.

 Apart from the above rides, there are a large number of family rides as well as indoor attractions.
 They can be fun, like trips through the island of Alice from Lewis Carol’s world to educative like Ripley’s Believe it or Not

 Pleasure Beach is the venue for some exciting shows.
 When in the park, you cannot possibly miss a performance at the South Beach show, currently featuring Russell Brown, the Beach’s family entertainer.
 Russell is an absolute phenomenon in the way he mixes magic, jugglery and other forms of entertainment to create a masterly combination that keeps not only children but adults as well, dumbfounded.

 Other popular shows include the Grumbleweeds, Stairway to the Stars and the Spectacular Dancing Water Show.
 Some of Britain’s greatest child and young talents get to present themselves at the Big One Talent Show.
 The Star Idol Show is an equally fascinating show, with promising individuals from all over Britain showcasing their talents.

 Accommodation and Dining in Pleasure Beach, Blackpool

-The Big Blue Hotel is the only hotel that is located inside the park area.
-You need to get your bookings early because demands for this luxury hotel are quite on the higher side.
-However, you can opt for a hotel in and around the park area in Blackpool.
+The Big Blue Hotel is the only hotel that is located inside the parking area.
+You need to get your bookings early because the demands for this luxury hotel are quite on the higher side.
+However, you can opt for a hotel in and around the parking area in Blackpool.
 There are a large number of cafes and restaurants in the park, about thirty-five of them.
 There are a couple of pubs as well.
 You can choose one that suits your taste.